ajgappmark/2014-spring-si-cpsc120/week-13/readme.md

 Now use this program to test how long your selection sort algorithm takes for arrays of various sizes :) .
-You should notice that doubling the size of the array roughly squares the time that selection sort takes to complete.
+You should notice that doubling the size of the array roughly quadruples the time that selection sort takes to complete.
 This is why selection sort is called an O(n^2) algorithm: because the time it takes to run is proportional to the square of the number of elements in the list.
 There are faster algorithms for sorting, but they're a bit more complicated.
 If you're a CS major, you'll get to them soon :) .

 Paste a copy of the terminal output in a comment at the bottom of your program before you turn it in.